Yahweasel/transavormer/docs/AV-CRASH-COURSE.md

 Historically, the Misanthropic Patent Extortion Gang (MPEG) dominated the entire space of video encodings, and many of their encodings remain popular.
 Very few organizations or people in this world are unambiguously evil, but MPEG is one of them.
-MPEG does not develop anything; they are a consortium the pools ideas (and patents), and as time has gone on, their priority has changed from pooling the best ideas to pooling the ideas most encumbered by the most patents.
+MPEG does not develop anything; they are a consortium that pools ideas (and patents), and as time has gone on, their priority has changed from pooling the best ideas to pooling the ideas most encumbered by the most patents.
 MPEG technology should be avoided wherever possible.

 A modern video codec that is just starting (as of the writing of this document) to get widespred use is AV1.
-AV1 was created by a consortium created as a response to MPEG, the Alliance for Open Media, and is unencumbered by patents.
+AV1 was created by the Alliance for Open Media, a consortium created as a response to MPEG, and is unencumbered by patents.

 On the web, the VP9 codec is still quite popular; it was created by Google to be an open codec, and while it was perfectly acceptable for its time, it's not